ZaneDubya/MedievaLandsPublic/docs/governance.md

 * Representatives receive requests for new features and changes to the game or community from the Players, and recommend orders of implemntation to the Developers.
 * Representatives must follow the Rules of Conduct in the same way that Players must.
 If a Representative does not follow the Rules of Conduct, they may be removed as a Representative, and may be de-voiced, or be temporarily or permanently banned from accessing CommunityKit.
 * Representatives must enforce the Rules of Conduct and run the Counselor program in good faith.
 A Representative who willfully abuses their powers to give advantages to any player or to harass any player will be removed as a Representative.
 * Representatives are selected for a fixed-length term by the Developers.
-At the end of their term, Representatives revert to being a player once more.
-Representatives may serve multiple terms as Representative, but may not serve two terms back to back.
+At the end of their term, Representatives revert to being a Player/Counselor.
+Representatives may serve multiple terms as Representative, but may not serve two terms in sequence.

 ## Developers